1. What is MODBUS?1. Basic Concept

 <2> Command Number: The command number for reading analog quantities is fixed at 03.

 <3> Starting Address High 8 Bits, Low 8 Bits: Indicates the starting address of the analog quantity to be read (starting address is 0).
-For example, the starting address in this example is 107.
+In this example, the starting address is 107.

 Example: [11][03][06][02][2B][00][00][00][64][CRC High][CRC Low]